Homeopathic Medicine for Chronic Anxiety & StressMahnaz Shahrzad Asr, D.H.M.H.S, H.D., C.B.P. September 1, 2011

 Anxiety, on the other hand, is a general feeling of apprehension or fear, the source of which is not clearly defined.
 Anxiety disorders are a group of psychiatric conditions that cause excessive anxiety.
-They include:

 • Generalized anxiety – Generalized anxiety disorder (GAD) is a pattern of frequent, constant worry and anxiety over many different activities and events);